-Eligibility for federal student aid is based on need and several other factors as follows:
+Eligibility for federal student aid is based on need and several other factors.
+Students must:

-- Demonstrate financial need; - Have a high school diploma or a General Education Development (GED) certificate; - Be accepted for admission at Criswell College and working toward a degree or certificate in an eligible program at Criswell College; - Be a U.S. citizen or eligible noncitizen; - Have a valid Social Security Number (see Office of Financial Aid for exceptions); - Register with Selective Service if required (student can use the FAFSA to register); - Maintain satisfactory academic progress once in school; - Student must not be in default on a federal student loan or owe money on a federal grant; - Student must certify that financial aid will be used only for educational purposes.
+- Demonstrate financial need; - Have a high school diploma or a General Education Development (GED) certificate; - Be accepted for admission at Criswell College and working toward a degree or certificate in an eligible program at Criswell College; - Be a U.S. citizen or eligible noncitizen; - Have a valid Social Security Number (see Office of Financial Aid for exceptions); - Maintain satisfactory academic progress once in school; - Not be in default on a federal student loan or owe money on a federal grant; and - Certify that financial aid will be used only for educational purposes.